Key terms and concepts

 - Pump up your content publishing schedule and make it your goal to start ranking for every valuable keyword with meaningful traffic volume within your industry.
 Hire or outsource SEO and strategic content marketing expertise for this.

 B2B SaaS marketing team KPI examples

-The best KPIs for a B2B SaaS marketing team are connected to the actual bottom-line results of the company – revenue, paying customers, new signups.
-Since content marketing and SEO are generating top of the funnel traffic and can’t influence the user journey past the signup intent, it makes sense to pick signups growth as the general KPI for a marketing team.
+The best KPIs for a B2B SaaS marketing team are connected to the actual bottom-line results of the company – revenue, paying customers, and new signups.
+Since content marketing and SEO are generating top-of-the-funnel traffic and can’t influence the user journey past the signup intent, it makes sense to pick signup growth as the general KPI for a marketing team.
 Depending on the size of your marketing team and the focus you have, you should be using many different KPI variations for different team members.

 Some examples of good SEO-focused content marketing KPIs for your SaaS marketing team:

 - new weekly signups from new search traffic increasing by x amount by the end of the quarter

 - the bottom-line metric is increasing actual weekly signups because that’s directly connected to the success of your business and it won’t leave room for any vanity metrics that could incentivize your marketing team to work on the content that brings in new traffic but won’t convert into actual users.

 - you can easily track this KPI with Google Analytics if you have the signup event set up there as well.

 - filter the organic search traffic to show only “new” first-time visitors because using all of the organic search visitors as a KPI will also count in returning users who use the Google search engine to navigate to your page.

 - since SEO and content marketing success lies in the compound effect over time and is slow to show meaningful results, don’t pick overly aggressive quarterly goals (unless you already have great resources and processes in place and have worked on the same KPI during the previous quarters as well and are expecting to start seeing more results based on that work).